Birding Tour Australia: Northern Territory - Top End Birding

 Overview

-This Australia birding tour started in Darwin, Northern Territory on the 27th of September 2023 and ended back there on the 5th of October 2023.
-This Northern Territory birding tour visited some of the best birding sites in the Top End region, and included birding at Lee Point, Buffalo Creek, George Brown Darwin Botanic Gardens, Mary River Wetlands, Kakadu National Park, Pine Creek, and Katherine.
+This Australia birding tour started in Darwin, Northern Territory on the 10th of September 2025 and ended back there on the 19th of October 2025.
+This Northern Territory birding tour visited some of the best birding sites in Australia’s Top End region, and included birding at Lee Point, Buffalo Creek, George Brown Darwin Botanic Gardens, East Point Reserve, Fogg Dam Conservation Reserve, Point Stuart Wilderness Lodge area, Mary River Wetlands, Kakadu National Park, Pine Creek, Katherine, Victoria River, and Timber Creek.

-Birding around the Top End of the Northern Territory resulted in many excellent birds, in fact we recorded 186 species during the tour (three of these were heard only).
+Birding around the Top End of the Northern Territory resulted in many excellent birds, in fact we recorded 201 species during the tour (two of these were heard only).
+Take a look at our eBird trip report, here.
+Species lists for birds, mammals, and reptiles recorded during this Australian bird tour follow the daily account, below.

 Rufous-banded Honeyeater was one of many species of honeyeater that gave us some great views during the tour.

-In addition to the incredible birds, this Top End birding tour also proved great for crocodile sightings, with many huge Saltwater Crocodiles and several Freshwater Crocodiles seen from land and from our boat trip in the Mary River Wetlands.
-A few lizards were found too, with Gilbert’s Dragon being rather attractive.
-Highlight mammals seen included Agile Wallaby and Short-eared Rock Wallaby, with thousands of flying foxes seen most days.
+In addition to the incredible birds seen, this Top End birding tour also proved great for crocodile sightings, with many huge Saltwater Crocodiles and several Australian Freshwater Crocodiles seen from land and from our boat trip in the Mary River Wetlands.
+Rather cute Agile Wallabies were seen almost daily, impressive views of flying foxes were a highlight, and sightings of several interesting reptiles were enjoyed too.

-Furthermore, this tour visited some of the most beautiful landscapes in the whole of Australia, with impressive sunrises and sunsets casting an incredible light over them twice a day.
-Add in the magical, ancient rock art dating back several thousands of years at several sites visited, and it all combined to make for a thoroughly enjoyable and interesting tour of the Northern Territory.
+Furthermore, this tour visited some of the most beautiful and interesting landscapes in the whole of Australia and included viewing the magical, ancient rock art dating back many years.
+Everything combined for a fun, thoroughly enjoyable, and interesting bird-filled birdwatching tour of the Northern Territory.

 Detailed Report